Bizcuit/rtdg_visualizer/README.md

 This Salesforce DX project provides a Real-Time Data Graph (RTDG) visualizer component and related utilities for Salesforce orgs.

 ## Disclamer
-This is an open source product that is not an offical feature of Salesforce Data Cloud.
+This is a private open source project.
+It is not an offical feature of Salesforce Data Cloud.

 ## This components supports visualizing:
    - Direct attributes